Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 ### Module Enrichment Analysis

 The `NovCor_modules.txt` file generated in the previous step is used by `anvi-compute-metabolic-enrichment` to calculate KEGG module enrichment[@shaiber2020] across different groups of genomes.
-We used the `-G` flag to indicate the grouping options defined in file `NovCor_MetabolicAnalysis_Groups_CtuComplex.txt`that includes the 30 *Corynebacterium* genomes grouped by their final species assignment.
+We used the `-G` flag to indicate the following grouping options:

 ```{bash, eval=FALSE}